ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 		- blockage not shown to be useful
 	- inflammatory cytokines such as tumor necrosis factor (TNF) α and interleukin (IL) 1β and
 	- reactive oxygen species such as superoxide
+- **Novel Biologic Targets**
+	- SGLT-2 --> located on the proximal tubule of the kidney --> reabsorption of up to 90% of filtered glucose
+	-